Hochschule Bonn-Rhein-Sieg University of Applied Sciences: HELP – support for students and employees with family commitments

 HELP is a contact point aimed at giving support and advice to students and employees who have questions on how to balance their study/job and family commitments.
 HELP is responsible for collecting and communicating relevant information on childcare facilities and holiday childcare schemes to parents or members of BRSU with relatives in need of care.
 H-BRS also provides specially equipped study rooms to parents with young children.
 During their holidays, primary and secondary school children can be looked after within the framework of a project called "Try it".

-The Bonn-Rhein-Sieg Runners and other sports activities

-Members and alumni of H-BRS have participated in the Bonn marathon organised by Deutsche Post on several occasions.
-This has now led to the formation of a sports team called “Bonn-Rhein-Sieg Runners”.
-Hochschule Bonn-Rhein-Sieg also has an online portal for students interested in sports.
-Additionally, the University of Bonn offers a sports programme that comes out at the beginning of each semester.
-It includes numerous activities in which students can take part using the facilities of the University of Bonn.

-The Doppelpunkt university newspaper

-The doppelpunkt university newspaper is published twice a year.
-It covers a wide range of topics relating to H-BRS itself, tuition and research, university policy, international issues, the jobs market and miscellaneous items.
-Students are invited to make their own contributions to the newspaper.
-The Doppelpunkt also offers various online services, such as a virtual job fair and an online residential market.

 Reputation, rankings and contests

 The Hochschule Bonn-Rhein-Sieg has been given excellent ratings and been presented with a number of achievement awards in many areas over the past few years.

-The “Family-Friendly University”
+Family-Friendly University

-In March 2007 the Bonn-Rhein-Sieg University of Applied Sciences was awarded the basic certification as a “Family-Friendly University” for providing family-friendly facilities to students and employees alike - including childcare facilities, study rooms for parents with children, alternating telework and much else.
+Since March 2007 Hochschule Bonn-Rhein-Sieg was awarded the basic certification as a “Family-Friendly University” for providing family-friendly facilities to students and employees alike - including childcare facilities, study rooms for parents with children, alternating telework and much else.
 In June 2010 the certification was extended for an additional three years.